By David Joel Miller

 Losing your mind.

 It is not just that your thinking slows down.
-It you are depressed or drunk lot of things that you would never believe otherwise start seeming true.
+If you are depressed, or drunk, lots of things that you would never believe otherwise start seeming true.
 Get depressed enough or high enough and you might start hearing and seeing things no one else is.
 That should convince you that your mind is lost somewhere.

 Recovery is getting your hope back.

 When you are in your problem, you might also start thinking that there is no need to try anymore.
-Why keep trying if you are gona be like this forever.
-When you mind goes so does your hope, follows right along.
+Why keep trying if you are gonna be like this forever.
+When your mind goes so does your hope, follows right along.